TERMS OF ENGAGEMENT 2019/20

 - any cash back payments or discount schemes that a seller is giving you

-If we have not met with you the Consumer Protection (Distance Selling) Regulations 2000 may apply to your matter.
-This means you have the right to cancel your instructions to us within 14 working days of receiving our first correspondence with you.
+If we have not met with you, the Consumer Contracts Regulations 2013 may apply to your matter.
+This means you have the right to cancel your instructions to us within 14 days starting the day after you instruct us.

-You may cancel your instructions by contacting us by post at 22 Aldermans Hill Palmers Green London N13 4PN or by fax to 020 8886 9341.
+You may cancel your instructions by contacting us by post at 22 Aldermans Hill Palmers Green London N13 4PN or by fax to 020 8886 9341 or by email to firstname.lastname@example.org.

 Once we have started work on your matter, you may be charged if you then cancel your instructions.
-If you would like us to commence work on your matter within the next seven working days, please sign a copy of these terms and conditions, marking on them that you wish us to ‘commence work now’ and return the signed and marked copy to this office by post or fax.
+If you would like us to commence work on your matter straight away, please let us know.

 17. E-mail Communications